brentkearney/workshops/README.md

 ### Alternative installation, with SQLite3

 This installation method assumes Ruby + Rails are installed on your local machine, and uses SQLite3 for the database.
+YMMV :)

 1. Clone the repository: `git clone https://github.com/brentkearney/workshops.git`

 2. Edit the `lib/tasks/ws.rake` file to change default user account information, to set your own credentials for logging into the Workshops web interface.

 3. Adjust `config/database.yml` like the following:
   ```
     default: &default
       adapter: sqlite3